 Steps of Encapsulating Lead Paint

-If you decide that encapsulating lead paint is still the best option for you, you need to be aware of the different steps involved in the entire process.
-The actual encapsulation work is not the only aspect you should be focused on; preparation and cleanup are equally important.
+Suppose you decide that encapsulating lead paint is still the best option for you.
+In that case, you need to be aware of the different steps involved in the entire process.
+The actual work is not the only aspect you should be focused on; preparation and cleanup are equally important.

-Before you start encapsulating lead paint, you must do the following preparations, aside from wearing the safety gear we mentioned earlier.
-Note that these also apply to other lead abatement methods:
+Before starting the process, you must do the following preparations.
+It’s aside from wearing the earlier safety gear.
+Note that these also apply to other abatement methods:

-- Transfer your belongings that are placed in the same room or area where you will encapsulate the paint.
+- Transfer your belongings placed in the same room or area where you will do the encapsulation.

-- For items that cannot be moved, cover them up with plastic and add tape to seal.
+- Cover them up with plastic for items that cannot be moved and add tape to seal.

 - Close all doors and windows.

-Once the preparations are complete, you can now start with the actual encapsulation, which involves these steps:
+Once the preparations are complete, you can start with the actual encapsulation.
+It involves these steps:

 - Allow it to dry undisturbed.